 Tweeting Oncologist Draws Ire And Admiration For Calling Out Hype

 New advances in medicine also tend to come with a hefty dose of hype.
-Yes, some new cancer drugs in the hot field of precision medicine have worked remarkably well for some patients.
+Yes, some new cancer drugs in the hot field of precision medicine, which takes into account variables for individual patients, have worked remarkably well for some patients.
 But while many patients clamor for them, they aren't currently effective for the vast majority of cancers.

 This stubborn fact has become a sticking point for an equally stubborn cancer doctor.
-At just 35 years old, Dr. Vinay Prasad has made a name for himself calling out the hype surrounding precision medicine and confronting other examples of hype in his field.
+At just 35 years old, Dr. Vinay Prasad has made a name for himself by calling out the hype surrounding precision medicine and confronting other examples of hype in his field.

-Prasad is a hematologist-oncologist, and an assistant professor of medicine at Oregon Health and Science University in Portland.
+Prasad is a hematologist-oncologist and an assistant professor of medicine at Oregon Health and Science University in Portland.
 Some have called him a professional troublemaker, a gadfly or a provocateur as he tweets to his 20,000-plus followers.
-He has sent nearly 30,000 tweets out to the twitterverse, putting him within hailing distance of Donald Trump, at least in terms of output.
+He has sent nearly 30,000 tweets out to the Twitterverse, putting him within hailing distance of President Trump, at least in terms of output.

 He is also a prolific author of scientific papers, as well as a book, that call out uncomfortable facts about the science of cancer and the business and regulation of medical treatments.